Prison Memoirs of an Anarchist

 Prison Memoirs of an Anarchist is Alexander Berkman's account of his experience in prison in Western Penitentiary of Pennsylvania, in Pittsburgh, from 1892 to 1906.
 First published in 1912 by Emma Goldman's Mother Earth press, it has become a classic in autobiographical literature.
+The book touches on themes of political violence and incarceration, as well as develops Berkman's theory of anarchist politics.